Harry Harding (political scientist): Biography

-Dr. Harding was born in Boston, Massachusetts in 1946.
-He received his B.A. in public and international affairs in 1967 from Princeton University, and his M.A.
-(1969) and Ph.D.
-(1974) in political science from Stanford University.
+Harding was born in Boston, Massachusetts in 1946.
+He received his BA in public and international affairs in 1967 from Princeton University, and his MA (1969) and PhD (1974) in political science from Stanford University.

-Dr. Harding served on the political science faculties of Swarthmore College (1970–71) and Stanford University (1971–83) and was a National Fellow at the Hoover Institution.
-He then became Senior Fellow in the Foreign Policy Studies Program at the Brookings Institution (1983–94), and, later, Dean of the Elliott School of International Affairs at George Washington University, a post he held for more than 10 years (January 1995 – June 30, 2005).
-Dr. Harding is widely credited for making the Elliott School an internationally competitive graduate program.
-Upon his retirement from that post, Harding accepted a University Professorship at the School.
+Harding served on the political science faculties of Swarthmore College (1970–71) and Stanford University (1971–83) and was a national fellow at the Hoover Institution.
+He then became senior fellow in the foreign policy studies program at the Brookings Institution (1983–94), and, later, dean of the Elliott School of International Affairs at George Washington University, a post he held for more than 10 years (January 1995 – June 30, 2005).
+Harding is widely credited for making the Elliott School an internationally competitive graduate program.
+Upon his retirement from that post, Harding accepted a university professorship at the school.
 On August 1, 2005, Harding joined Eurasia Group, a global political risk consultancy, as the firm's Director of Research and Analysis.
-He is currently a Senior Advisor at the firm.
+He is currently a senior advisor at the firm.

-In 2007, he returned to Elliott School of International Affairs as University Professor of International Affairs at the Sigur Center.
+In 2007, he returned to the Elliott School of International Affairs as University Professor of International Affairs at the Sigur Center.
 He left the Elliott School effective July 1, 2009 to become the founding dean of the Frank Batten School of Leadership and Public Policy at the University of Virginia.

-When Harding retired from the deanship of the Batten School in 2014, he was named a University Professor at U.Va.
-In January 2015, he assumed a concurrent appointment as Visiting Professor of Social Science at the Hong Kong University of Science and Technology.
+When Harding retired from the deanship of the Batten School in 2014, he was named a university professor at the University of Virginia.
+In January 2015, he assumed a concurrent appointment as visiting professor of Social Science at the Hong Kong University of Science and Technology.
 Since leaving that position in January 2018, he has been a visiting professor at the University of Hong Kong and National Chengchi University in Taiwan, where he was appointed a Yushan Scholar by the Ministry of Education.

+Between 1992 and 2004, Harding served on The Asia Foundation's board of trustees.